gracenak/freelance_app/README.md

 <h1>Freelance App</h1>

 Do you need to find a gig ASAP?
 Are you a contractor in need of musicians?
 No problem!
-Here is a versitile application that can be utilized by musicians and contractors.
+Here is a versatile application that can be utilized by musicians and contractors.
 Users have access to a listing of gigs, can submit applications upon interest of gigs, and meet fellow musicians/contractors through their profile.
 As a contractor, you can post gigs and will be provided with a listing of applications received at your home page.
 You will be able to review their profile to aid you in the hiring process.

 This rails application was created as a project requirement for the <a href="https://flatironschool.com/career-courses/coding-bootcamp/online">Flatiron Online Software Engineering Program</a>.